Relay Guide

 As demonstrated above, the Node field can be used to retrieve/refetch any object in the schema that implements the Node interface.

-It can be defined in in the Query objects in 4 ways:
+It can be defined in the Query objects in 4 ways:

 Custom connection pagination